bruderstein/PythonScript/docs/source/scintilla.rst

 .. method:: editor.getRepresentation(encodedCharacter) -> str

-   Get the way a character is drawn.
+   Set the way a character is drawn.
    Result is NUL-terminated.

    See Scintilla documentation for `SCI_GETREPRESENTATION <http://www.scintilla.org/ScintillaDoc.html#SCI_GETREPRESENTATION>`_